 The mechanisms that operate at the cross-sectional level in our tractable framework are also present in the dynamic model.

-Using Australia as a laboratory, we shock the Mining sector price and study its cross-sectional implications.
-We show that the cross-sectional dispersion of quantity responses across non-commodity sectors heavily depends on the assumed elasticities of substitution.
-Our results point towards elasticities of substitution in production larger than 1 for the model to be closer to our estimates results on quantities where upstream propagation is strong but downstream propagation is muted.
-Lastly, we conduct exercises where we replace the Mining sector as a commodity sector with either the "Wood and Cork" sector or "Base Metals" sector.
-The appeal of these sectors is that they coincide with the Mining sector either in size (Basic metals) or in network-adjusted labor share (Wood and Cork).
+Using Australia as a laboratory, we shock the mining sector price and study its cross-sectional implications.
+We show that the cross-sectional dispersion of quantity responses across non-commodity sectors heavily depends on the value of the elasticities of substitution.
+Therefore, we estimate the value of the production elasticities using indirect inference.
+In particular, we simulate series from our model, for different combinations of elasticities, and minimize the distance between the model-implied coefficients of an auxiliary regression and the empirical estimates of the same auxiliary regression.
+The estimated elasticity of substitution between intermediates and value-added inputs is significantly larger than one, consistent with the results in Miranda-Pinto (2021) and Huneeus (2020).
+The elasticity between domestic intermediates and imported intermediates and the elasticity among domestic intermediates are both below one, consistent with the results in Boehm et al. (2019) and Atalay (2017).
+These estimated elasticities are key for the model to be closer to our estimated results on quantities where upstream propagation is strong but downstream propagation is muted.

+Lastly, we conduct exercises where we replace the mining sector as a commodity sector with either the wood and cork sector or base metals" sector.
+The appeal of these sectors is that they coincide with the mining sector in terms of size (Basic metals) or network-adjusted labor share (Wood and Cork).
 The results underscore the role of the network-adjusted labor share of the commodity sector, as opposed to the Domar weight of the commodity sector, in amplifying or mitigating the aggregate effects of commodity price shocks.

-Related Literature and Contribution.
+Related literature and contribution.
 This paper contributes to two strands of literature.
-We relate to the now extensive literature on the propagation and macroeconomic effects of commodity price fluctuations (e.g. Corden and Neary, 1982; Mendoza, 1995; Kose, 2002; Drechsel and Tenreyro, 2018; Benguria et al., 2020; Cao and Dong, 2020; Allcott and Keniston, 2018; Kohn et al., 2021; Romero, 2022; González, 2022; Di Pace et al., 2020).
+We relate to the now extensive literature on the propagation and macroeconomic effects of commodity price fluctuations (e.g. Corden and Neary, 1982; Mendoza, 1995; Kose, 2002; Drechsel and Tenreyro, 2018; Benguria et al., 2023; Cao and Dong, 2020; Allcott and Keniston, 2018; Kohn et al., 2021; Romero, 2022; González, 2022; Di Pace et al., Forthcoming).

 We contribute to this literature by providing empirical evidence on the role of domestic production networks in propagating commodity price changes to other sectors of the economy.
 On the quantitative side, our paper introduced a domestic production network allowing for 34 sectors into an otherwise standard dynamic small open economy model, extending earlier contributions, such as Cao and Dong (2020), that considered at most 8 sectors.